Darjeeling – The tea kingdom in the North of India.

 Yes, most of us associate Darjeeling with tea, but not everyone knows that there’s also a little town high up in the hills of West Bengal called with the same name.
 This town is the center of the “Darjeeling tea production”.
-Darjeeling is not a special sort of tea, every tea from the region is called “Darjeeling Tea”, whether it’s black, green, white or oolong tea.
+Darjeeling is not a special sort of tea, every tea from the region is called “Darjeeling Tea”, whether it’s black, green or white tea.

 For most travellers visiting this remote region, the stepping off point will be New Jalpaiguri/Siliguri (either arriving by train or air plane).
 We travelled from Kolkata by train overnight and arrived early in the morning, so there was no rush to get to “Dar”, as it is called by the locals.
 We negotiated with a few options how to get there because unfortunately the “Darjeeling Express” didn’t run then.
 The train tracks were a victim of a great landslide in 2010 and are not rebuilt until today.
 So we decided to go with a taxi driver who told us that he knows the road inside out.
 After packing everything into the cab, we realized at the first intersection that (again) a little Michael Schuhmacher was behind the wheel.
 He reassured us that nothing was wrong and speeding was fine.
 He was in charge and we had no choice but to trust him…